Symptoms Of A Bad Engine Immobilizer

 Key Not Detected

-The **main** symbol on your instrument cluster means your car can’t detect the key’s signal.
+The **primary** symbol on your instrument cluster means your car can’t detect the key’s signal.

-Most often, the problem does lie with the key’s transmitter.
+Most often, the issue does lie with the key’s transmitter.
 However, it could rest with the ECU’s receiver.

-Either of these would mean the immobilizer doesn’t recognize the key.
+Either of these would mean the immobilizer doesn’t identify the key.

 You might even see the words “Key Not Detected” in various contemporary cars on the display.